esa/pagmo2-paper/paper.md

 can easily be replaced with custom implementations tailored for specific needs.

 ## Python
-In order to enable interactive computing, `pagmo` provides a complete set of Python bindings called `pygmo`, implemented via `pybind11` [@pybind11]. `pygmo` exposes all `pagmo` features, including the ability to implement new problems, solvers, batch evaluators, topologies etc. in pure Python,
+In order to provide an interactive mode of usage (and in order to participate in the ecosystem of what is arguably the most popular language for scientific computing today), `pagmo` provides a complete set of Python bindings called `pygmo`, implemented via `pybind11` [@pybind11]. `pygmo` exposes all `pagmo` features, including the ability to implement new problems, solvers, batch evaluators, topologies etc. in pure Python,